-We own approximately 1,138 MW of net wind generation capacity in 19 wind farms, with ten wind farms in Alberta, four in Ontario, three in New Brunswick, and two in Québec.
+We own approximately 1,146 MW of net wind generation capacity in 19 wind facilities and a battery storage facility, with 10 wind facilities and a battery storage facility in Alberta, four in Ontario, three in New Brunswick and two in Québec.
 All of the wind projects are managed by TransAlta pursuant to the Management and Operational Services Agreement and are situated on lands owned by unrelated parties and subject to long-term leases.
-See "Employee and Governance Matters - Management and Operational Services Agreement".
+See "Employee and Governance Matters - Management and Operational Services Agreement."
 All of the facilities have also entered into long-term service agreements with TransAlta or independent third parties, which expire at different times.
 Upon expiry, we expect that these existing agreements will be renewed or alternate agreements will be entered into with either TransAlta or other independent third parties, provided that reasonable commercial terms can be obtained.

 As well as contracting for power, we enter into long-term and short-term contracts to sell the environmental attributes from our wind facilities.
-Generally, for facilities under long-term contract, other than the TransAlta PPAs, the benefit of the environmental attributes generated flow through to the counterparty.
-See "Business of TransAlta Renewables - Power Sales, Grants and Incentives".
+Other than the PPAs with TransAlta, our facilities under long-term contract generally include delivery commitments for both the delivery of power and their environmental attributes.
+See "Business of TransAlta Renewables - Power Sales, Grants and Incentives."

-All of the electricity generated and sold by our Canadian wind division (with the exception of Macleod Flats and New Richmond) are from facilities that are EcoLogo ("EcoLogo") certified.
+All the electricity generated and sold by our Alberta and Québec wind sites are from facilities that are EcoLogo certified.
 We are an EcoLogo certified distributor of Alternative Source Electricity through Environment Canada's Environmental Choice program.
 EcoLogo certification is granted to products with environmental performance that meet or exceed all government, industrial safety and performance standards.

-The following table summarizes our wind generation facilities:
+The following table summarizes our wind generation facilities as at Dec.
+31, 2020:

-Facility Name (1) Province/ State Ownership (%) Net Capacity Ownership Interest (MW) (2) Commercial Operation Date Counterparty Contract Expiry Date
+Facility Name (1) Province/ State Ownership (%) Net Capacity Ownership Interest (MW) (4) Commercial Operation Date Counterparty Contract Expiry Date

+Alberta Wind Facilities

 Ardenville AB 100 69 2010 TransAlta 2033

-Blue Trail AB 100 66 2009 TransAlta 2033
+Blue Trail and Macleod Flats AB 100 69 2009 and 2005 TransAlta 2033

 Castle River AB 100 44 1997, 2001 TransAlta 2027

 Cowley North AB 100 20 2001 TransAlta 2031

-Macleod Flats AB 100 3 2005 TransAlta 2033

 McBride Lake AB 50 38 2004 ENMAX 2024

 Sinnott AB 100 7 2001 TransAlta 2031

 Soderglen AB 50 35 2006 TransAlta 2033

-Summerview 1 (3) AB 100 70 2004 TransAlta 2033
+Summerview 1 AB 100 68 2004 TransAlta 2033

 Summerview 2 AB 100 66 2010 TransAlta 2033

+Alberta Battery Energy Storage

+WindCharger AB 100 10 2020 TransAlta 2040

+Eastern Canada Wind Facilities

-Kent Breeze (4) ON 100 20 2011 OPA 2031
+Kent Breeze (2) ON 100 20 2011 IESO 2031

-Melancthon 1 ON 100 68 2006 OPA 2026

-Melancthon 2 ON 100 132 2008 OPA 2028

-Wolfe Island ON 100 198 2009 OPA 2029

-Le Nordais QC 100 98 1999 Hydro-Québec 2028

-New Richmond QC 100 68 2013 Hydro-Québec 2033

 Kent Hills 1 NB 83 80 2008 NB Power 2035

 Kent Hills 2 NB 83 45 2010 NB Power 2035

-Kent Hills 3 (5) NB 83 14 2018 NB Power 2035
+Kent Hills 3 (3) NB 83 14 2018 NB Power 2035

-Total Wind Net Capacity 1,138
+Le Nordais QC 100 98 1999 Hydro-Québec 2033

+Melancthon 1 ON 100 68 2006 IESO 2026

+Melancthon 2 ON 100 132 2008 IESO 2028

+New Richmond QC 100 68 2013 Hydro-Québec 2033

+Wolfe Island ON 100 198 2009 IESO 2029

+Total Canadian Wind Not - 1 1 1 4 6